-Feature 32 is consistent with the Late Prehistoric material previously excavated from 20SA722.
-The location and morphology of the feature itself, along with the presence of maize cob/cupule and kernel fragments and grit-tempered ceramics supports this temporal placement.
-Based on the material recorded and recovered in 2016 and previous fieldwork, this site represents a series of occupations that occurred during the Woodland, Late Prehistoric, and Historic periods, with a possible earlier Late Archaic occupation.
+Feature 33 is consistent with the Late Prehistoric material previously excavated from 20SA722.
+The location and morphology of the feature itself, along with the presence of maize cob/cupule and kernel fragments, and the presence of shell-tempered and grit-tempered ceramics supports this temporal placement.
+Seasonality indicators are mixed and non-definitive, especially given the possibility of food preservation and storage.
+Nonetheless, the presence of charred maize cobs and kernels along with Carya sp. and Juglans sp. nutshell suggests fall seasonality.
+Fish such as lake sturgeon, suckers, and walleye may have been present in the river in small numbers year-round, but would have been most accessible during their spawning runs in the spring.
+Although consistent with a Late Prehistoric timeframe, none of the artifacts recovered in Feature 34 are temporally diagnostic.
+Based on the material recorded and recovered in 2017 and previous fieldwork, this site represents a series of occupations that occurred during the Woodland, Late Prehistoric, and Historic periods, with a possible earlier Late Archaic occupation.